Build Workflows Using Conductor UI

 - Once done, select each task to configure its parameters.
 When you select a task, the task configuration form opens on the right side of the screen.

-- After configuring tasks, switch to the Workflow tab.
-Configure the workflow level parameters.
+- After configuring tasks, switch to the Workflow tab, and configure the workflow level parameters.

 - Select Save.